ShootLucky/Shoot-Injector/README.txt

 How to Use?

-1)On the first run, the injector will create a folder structure in your AppData/Roaming directory under LuckyV2.
+1)First run with ADM, the injector will create a folder structure in your AppData/Roaming directory under LuckyV2.
 Each supported game will have its own subfolder.

 2)Place the DLLs in the appropriate subfolder (e.g., AppData\Roaming\LuckyV2\CS2).